iamnotstatic/multichain-crypto-wallet/README.md

 }
 ```

-Contirubtions are welcome!
-Kindly refer to the contribution guidelines.
+Contributions are welcome!
+Kindly refer to the [contribution guidelines](CONTRIBUTING.md).